 Became a Habitat Partner Family: August 2020

-We are excited to have welcomed both Tanya and Callie Phillips to their beautiful home in August of this year.
+We are excited to have welcomed both Tanya and Callie Phillips to their beautiful home in August 2020.

 Tanya is currently working towards the completion of her required sweat equity hours at the SENH Habitat for Humanity ReStore and is enjoying setlling into the Rochester community.